Euphredes/Euphredes/README.txt

  Sovereignty.
 Walker of thirty-six counties in
  America to discipline my mind,
- foster my Mysticism, and deliver artifacts of how I think and feel to
+ foster my mysteries, and deliver artifacts of how I think and feel to
  assert: labor independently justifies labor economics, which yields